Elizaongwz/DSA4264/technical-report.md

 The purpose of Tier 2 is to refine the parallelism score by penalising bus services that run parallel to multiple MRT lines.
 This adjustment seeks to place lesser priority on buses that run parallel to multiple MRT Lines as a modification in such services might inconvenience commuters by having them change MRT Lines.
 An MRT line segment is counted 'parallel' only if it encompasses a unique segment of at least eight consecutive bus stops within its buffer.
 This segment must not overlap with other MRT line buffers unless those buffers independently satisfy the “8 consecutive stops” rule.

-We begun by creating a 1000 metres buffer around each MRT line by:
+We began by creating a 1000 metres buffer around each MRT line by:
 1. Sorting MRT stations by sequence
 2. Constructing a LineString for each MRT line using sorted station coordinates
 3. Creating a buffer for each LineString to represent a zone within which bus stops can be considered "parallel" to the MRT line